You’re Welcome Here!

 - Small classes mean personal attention

-- Caring teachers and staff
+- Caring professors and staff

 - Wireless Internet access throughout the campus

-- Newly remodeled cafeteria with many food choices
+- Central cafeteria with many food choices

 - Expanded sports center with exercise machines and indoor running track

-- Movies, sports teams, clubs, plays, cultural events, picnics, etc. on campus
+- Movies, sports teams, clubs, plays, cultural events, picnics, etc., on campus

 - Computer labs, art gallery, TV studio, and theatre on campus